The product-analytics alternative to Plausible

 | Autocapture (clicks, forms, rage/dead) | Yes | No |

-| Funnels with drop-off & timing | Yes | Goals only |
+| Funnels with drop-off & timing | Yes | Funnels, no step timing |

 | Retention cohorts | Yes | No |

-| User-flow Sankey & Top K | Yes | No |
+| User-flow Sankey & Top K | Yes | User Journeys |

 | Unified person profiles + identify() | Yes | No |